 The only Horch cars to reach Australia are private imports by collectors.
 York Museum owner, Peter Briggs, owned a pre-Auto-Union 1932 Horch on display at his Fremantle Motor Museum in the 1990s but this was sold and taken overseas after the museum closed down.
 A 1935 Horch 853 cabriolet has recently arrived in Perth, where it is undergoing restoration.
 The car was purchased in the US.

 Request for more info

-Cars and projects are always popping up from time to time so we know there are many more DKWs out there and if you have any info or leads I would happy to hear from you.
+Cars and projects are always popping up from time to time so we know there are many more DKWs and Auto-Unions out there.
+If you have any info or leads I would happy to hear from you.
 If you are one of the new owners of any of the cars mentioned that have changed hands, I'd be pleased to hear how you are you are going and offer what help and advice I can.
 There is a DKW club out there in the Historic German Vehicle Register of Australia.
 There are a small but dedicated network of fans who can assist you. https://www.facebook.com/THGVRoA/